MultiverseLearningProducts/swe-learning-plans/src/java.md

       - Oracle's Java Website
       - Java Tutorial for Beginners
       - Java Documentation.
-   - [ ] **Watch Online tutorials**: You can also find many online video tutorials on Java that can help you understand the basics of Java programming.
+   - [ ] **Watch Online Tutorials**: You can also find many online video tutorials on Java that can help you understand the basics of Java programming.

 2. Installing Java